Each organization has its “fundamentals.”

 The CE National Board of Directors adopted these Core Values in May of 2004 to communicate our passion for Christ, His people, and the world.
 Together we can make a difference for the cause of Christ in a world that needs to know him in a personal, intimate way.
 These Core Values keep us focused on that essential goal.

 We believe Jesus is the Son of God.
 Fully God, He was born of a virgin and lived a sinless life.
 He gave His life on the cross to be a substitute for our punishment and provides salvation to all who believe.
 He arose bodily from the dead.
 He is the only way to Heaven.
 (Acts 4:12; John 4:6; Acts 10:42-43)

 We believe the Bible is God-breathed, without error and is the authority by which believers are to live.
 (1 Peter 1:24-25; 2 Timothy 3:16,17; Acts 20:27)

 The Local Church

 God’s program for today is the local church.
 We want to support and encourage the church by providing resources, assistance, and training.
-Our primary focus is the Fellowship of Grace Brethren Churches.
+Our primary focus is the Charis Fellowship of Churches.
 (Ephesians 5:25-27; Ephesians 3:10; Matthew 16:18)